Canon and Nikon are the two titans of the photographic industry, battling a rivalry over who makes the best cameras for more than seventy years.

 Canon and Nikon have been selling the best entry level DSLRs for decades, and all of the phenomenal advances being made in their flagship models then slowly trickle down, even to the cheapest APS-C DSLR offerings.

-Most basic DSLR cameras come bundled with a kit lens which is fine to get you started, but you’ll be able to find something which offers much better image quality when you outgrow it.
+Most basic DSLR cameras come bundled with a kit lens which is fine to get you started, but you’ll be able to find something that offers much better image quality when you outgrow it.

 Don’t worry too much about Nikon Canon differences here – one brand isn’t better than the other when choosing starter DSLR cameras.
 In this case, the brands are on level par – consider the Canon EF-S and Nikon F-mount lenses on offer, before selecting which DSLR is right for you.